Teradata/stacki-wiki/wiki/Installation/Quickstart.md

 ![backend_install_vbox_6](images/backend/backend_install_vbox_6.png)

 You can quit out of the discover-nodes application at this point.
+Or discover more machines.
+It stops when you stop booting backends.

 If you want to see the status of the node as it installs you can do: